pujarimayank72/Saheli/README.md

 - Platform: Android Kotlin with Jetpack Compose
 - AI runtime: Gemma LiteRT-LM on supported devices, with optional NGO-hosted Ollama fallback
 - Current scope: MVP prototype for hackathon evaluation
-- Privacy posture: profile and onboarding data stay in app-private storage; server credentials are not committed; private docs, PDFs, PRD files, and generated build outputs are ignored by git.
+- Privacy posture: profile and onboarding data stay in app-private storage;
 ## MVP Features

 - Jetpack Compose Android app with warm Saheli UI and the provided brand asset.
-- Onboarding with English, Hindi, Bengali, Tamil, Telugu, and Marathi.
+- Onboarding with English, Hindi, Bengali, etc.
 - Profile setup for pseudonym, age range, city/state, and support priorities.
 - Model setup after onboarding and again in Settings.
 - RAM detection: phones with 6 GB or more default to local LiteRT; lower-memory phones can use NGO Ollama.